Quick Answer

 The 3 types of primer (and when to use each)

-If pores are your main concern and you want a more detailed comparison of pore-blurring formulas, my best face primer for large pores guide covers which ingredients help over time and which ones just blur temporarily.
+If pores are your main concern, my best face primer for large pores guide covers which ingredients help over time and which ones just blur temporarily.

 1. Gripping primers

-Gripping primers are for the "foundation moves" problem.
-They focus on adhesion so your base stays in place longer.
-In practice, a lot of oily-skin routines need at least some grip on the T-zone.
+Gripping primers solve the "foundation moves" problem.
+They focus on adhesion so your base stays in place longer — especially useful in Singapore's heat and humidity where even good foundations start to separate.
+Most oily-skin routines benefit from at least some grip on the T-zone.

 2. Blurring primers

 Blurring primers are for pores and texture.
-They smooth the look of skin and help foundation sit more evenly.
-If you're oily, apply these only where you actually have visible pores, not all over.
+They smooth the look of skin and help foundation sit more evenly, creating a soft-focus effect that makes pores look less prominent.
+Apply these only where you actually have visible pores — not all over — to avoid a heavy, cakey result.

 3. Mattifying primers